Loading...

 OR

-• A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal (provide with application submission)
+• A Religious Exemption Letter provided by the OMAFA Appeal Tribunal (include with application submission)

 • OR

-• An income exemption from the Farm Property Class Tax Rate Program (provided with application submission)
+• An income exemption from the Farm Property Class Tax Rate Program (i.e., Start-up farm businesses, Business structure change, Not a normal production year, Age/Illness/Death of a spouse) (provide with application submission).

 • Qualified, third-party consultant fees to develop a written rotational grazing management plan.
-If the application is approved, the written rotational grazing management plan must meet minimum requirements outlined here, and a copy of the completed plan must be included with the claim submission.
+The written rotational grazing management plan must meet minimum requirements outlined here and a copy of the completed plan must be included with the claim submission.

-• Materials (e.g., posts, wire, insulators, fencers, gates) and installation costs to support establishment or expansion of rotational grazing systems, including :
+• New materials (e.g., posts, wire, insulators, fencers, gates) and installation costs to support establishment or expansion of rotational grazing systems, as outlined in a rotational grazing plan, including:

 • Temporary fencing to support the grazing of cover crops